dwyl/flutter-todo-list-tutorial/README.md

 # What? 💡

 This is a simple **Todo list application** that allows you to track todo items that you create and edit.
 You can check your current active todo items, check the completed ones and also have an overview of every task you've created.
 Oh!
 And it's also fully tested! 😃

-This app connects to an API
-implemented with [`Phoenix`](https://github.com/dwyl/learn-phoenix-framework)
-to persist the todo list items.
+We also show you a bonus feature, where this app connects to an API implemented with [`Phoenix`](https://github.com/dwyl/learn-phoenix-framework) to persist the todo list items.